Saul Gone: Filming

 When filming the opening scene in the desert, Gould mentioned the location's cold weather conditions strongly contrasted with the blazing heat that occurred when shooting the episode "Bagman", which took place in the same setting.
 The very first two shots of the rocks and Jimmy's car in the desert came from unused footage from previous episodes.
 For the courtroom scene, production staff initially struggled to find a location, but were eventually granted permission by the New Mexico Supreme Court to film on the top floor of their building.
 The location was only available on weekends, resulting in the entire crew shifting their working week to Wednesday through Sunday.
 Filming lasted three days on the scene; Odenkirk mentioned asking to reshoot the scene after initially completing it.
 To help film Chuck's flashback scene, production designer Denise Pizzini had to rebuild the set for Chuck's house on stage, as it was previously destroyed during the fourth season.

 Saul and Kim sharing a cigarette while leaning against a prison room wall was the last scene filmed during principal photography for the series.
 Gould considered the moment, which itself was an homage to the first episode, as the two characters relating to one another without speaking.
 Odenkirk detailed the scene as being a "big deal for us, and it felt incredibly organic and natural, the feelings of acceptance and love at a level they've never shared before", furthermore describing the two characters as "bigger people than they had shown themselves to be, and that scene grants them that intelligence as well as the bravery to do that – to own their shortcomings".
 While the scene was filmed in black-and-white, as with all other parts of the Gene timeline, a brief use of color on the cigarette and lighter flame was included.
 Gould said this use of color was a sign of Gene recalling his fondness for his relationship with Kim.
 The scene's music was reused from the first episode, which was Dave Porter's first composition for Better Call Saul.

 During the final scene in the prison yard, many viewers noticed Kim's right hand subtly gesturing a gun in response to Saul shooting finger guns at her.
-Odenkirk and Seehorn said an alternate take was filmed of Kim returning Saul's gesture by fully shooting finger guns back at him, but Gould felt that this could be interpreted as Kim going back to her old ways.
-As a result, the scene that made it to air used the take of Kim merely looking at Saul instead.
+Footage was filmed of Kim returning Saul's gesture by fully shooting finger guns back at him, but Gould felt that this could be interpreted as Kim going back to her old ways.
+As a result, the scene that made it to air showed Kim merely looking at Saul instead.
 Seehorn described the overall scene as being "about the acknowledgement of their bond that is still there, and the part of their relationship that was true".